-If done correctly, tax-deferred exchanges can confer significant financial benefits.
+If done correctly, tax-deferred exchanges of homes, condominiums, and other residential or commercial real estate can confer significant financial benefits.
 However, even minor missteps can result in disqualification, leading to tax liability and potential penalties.
 If you are unsure whether this type of transaction is a good idea, our firm can explain the advantages while helping you avoid the pitfalls.

 Clients sometimes wish to secure the advantages of a 1031 exchange but are compelled to purchase the new property before selling the existing property.
 This process is referred to as a reverse 1031 exchange.
 During this procedure, an Exchange Accommodation Titleholder (EAT) is established.
 This is a legal entity created for the purpose of holding one of the properties during the exchange process.
 Ownership is transferred to the EAT.
 Though the same deadlines apply, either the replacement or relinquished property can be “parked” in the EAT.
 While the deadlines are similar to those of a standard 1031, if the replacement property is purchased before the sale, the exchanged property or properties must be identified within 45 days.

 Contact an accomplished South Florida real estate attorney for assistance with a property exchange

 If you are considering a 1031 tax-deferred exchange, the attorneys of Norma Echarte & Associates in Miami have extensive experience handling the legal and tax complexities of these transactions.
 We represent clients throughout South Florida in a complete range of real estate matters and assist clients in Fort Lauderdale, West Palm Beach and Boca Raton.
 Please call 305-501-2844 or contact us online to schedule a meeting with us.